Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Experiments

-The implementation of FDA, especially the macro-hypaerparameters influencing where to implement, would largely impact the subsequent performance of models.
+\textbf{Hyperparameters.} The implementation of FDA, especially the macro-hyperparameters influencing where to implement, would largely impact the subsequent performance of models.
 We first provide relative ablation studies to help understand the mechanics and design of our FDA.

-\textbf{Encoders\&Dictionary.} We start by comparing three implementations: FDA on text encoders, fusion encoders, and both, denoted as $\mathcal{T}$, $\mathcal{H}$, and $\mathcal{T}\&\mathcal{H}$.
+(1)\textit{ Encoders\&Dictionary}: We start by comparing three implementations: FDA on text encoders, fusion encoders, and both, denoted as $\mathcal{T}$, $\mathcal{H}$, and $\mathcal{T}\&\mathcal{H}$.
 As presented in the top rows of Table.\ref{ablation}, we find that $\mathcal{T}$ performs the worst among all, indicating that an early subtraction is insufficient for removing such subtraction.
 Although $\mathcal{T}\&\mathcal{H}$ provides a significant robustness boost, it costs an evident 2\% performance drop on performance, implying that subtraction on both encoders is too strong and potentially causes contextual distortion. $\mathcal{H}$ performs the best as it helps models concentrate while preserving the contextual meaning.

 For the dictionary, we use the off-the-shelf stopwords dictionary in \citep{bertattack}, containing 208 words/symbols, denoted as Full Dict.
-Furthermore, we use a shortlisted dictionary, by only using the most commonly used function words, containing 93 crucial function words, denoted as Shortlisted Dict.
-Both dictionary settings are trained with FDA $L^all$ to maximize their impacts on training.
+Furthermore, we use a shortlisted dictionary, by only using the most commonly used function words, containing 91 crucial function words, denoted as Shortlisted Dict.
+Both dictionary settings are trained with FDA $L^{all}$ to maximize their impacts on training.
 As presented in the lower row of Table.\ref{ablation}, there are no significant performance gaps between the two settings, with Full Dict performing slightly worse regarding both clean and adversarial examples.
 We attribute the minor degradation to the length of the stopwords dictionary, which could unnecessarily skim words and distort the context.
 We provide the shortlisted dictionary in Sec.\ref{ap:dict} of the Appendix.